Hemkant007/Secured-Messaging-App/README.md

 # Secured-Messaging-App
-It is an highly secured app
+It is a highly secured app